ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 Replay attacks are not particularly concerning for SCITT or SCRAPI:
 Once a statement is made, it is intended to be immutable and non-repudiable, so making it twice should not lead to any particular issues.
-There could be issues at the payload level (for instance, the statement "it is raining" may true when first submitted but not when replayed), but being payload-agnostic implementations of SCITT services cannot be required to worry about that.
+There could be issues at the payload level (for instance, the statement "it is raining" may be true when first submitted but not when replayed), but being payload-agnostic implementations of SCITT services cannot be required to worry about that.

 If the semantic content of the payload are time-dependent and susceptible to replay attacks in this way then timestamps MAY be added to the protected header signed by the Issuer.